Embedding calculus and grope cobordism of knots: Intermediate results

-Thus, a grope describes a modification of the knot $K$ by replacing its arc $\G(a_0)\subseteq K$ by $\G(a_0^\perp)$.
-We say that $K\sim_n\partial^\perp\G$ are $n$-equivalent.
-More generally, \emph{two knots are $n$-equivalent} if there is a finite sequence of grope cobordisms of degree $n$ from one knot to the other.
-This gives the variant due to \cite{CT1} of the Gusarov--Habiro filtration $\KK_n(M;\U):=\{K\in\KK(M):K\sim_n\U\}$ mentioned above.
+In general, \emph{two knots are $n$-equivalent} if there is a finite sequence of grope cobordisms of degree $n$ from one knot to the other.
+This gives the variant due to~\cite{CT1} of the Gusarov--Habiro filtration $\KK_n(M;\U)\coloneqq\{K\in\KK(M):K\sim_n\U\}$ mentioned at the start of Section~\ref{sec:intermediate-results}; see also Section~\ref{subsec:geom-finite-type-theory}.